lfelipediniz/CrowStore/README.md

 ### Project Description

-The CrowStore is a project for an online store for clothing.
+The CrowStore is an online store for selling street fashion clothing.
 It's based off of an initial design proposal by one of its team members.
 To the interested reader, it is available [here](https://github.com/JV-PC/CrowStore).

 Its structure follows closely its homepage, where all other pages can be directly accessed, such as product listings, searching and administrator's controls.